bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 Ensures that:

 - The slot is incremented by one
-- The block number is incremented one
+- The block number is incremented by one
 - The prev hash matches the hash of the previous block header
 - The size of the block header is smaller than the maximum block header size of the protocol
 - The size of the block body is smaller than the maximum block body size of the protocol.